Sandakan/Nora/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: Bug in Oto Music for Desktop
+title: Description of the bug in simple terms
 labels: bug, good first issue
 assignees: Sandakan